ICanBoogie/Routing/README.md

 ## Controllers

 Previous examples demonstrated how closures could be used to handle routes.
 Closures are perfectly fine when you start building your application, but as soon as it grows you might want to use controller classes instead to better organize your application.
-For instance, the [ActionController][] can group related HTTP request handling logic into a class.
+You can map each route to its [Controller][] class, or group related HTTP request handling logic into an [ActionController][] class.